skyra-project/skyra-sharp/README.md

 name from the lore) however I decided "Skyra" would be a better name.

-Skyra does not only feature almost every feature that is needed in the majority of guilds (discord servers) while being completely configurable, she also has a backstory, inherited from the lore I have been creating since I was a child.
+Skyra does not only feature almost every feature that is needed in the majority of guilds (discord servers) while being completely configurable, she also has a back-story, inherited from the lore I have been creating since I was a child.

 There have been over 13 rewrites with an active development of over two years, I have met many developers and friends in Discord, and in February 2017, I met the Dirigeants team, upon which I started to contribute to Komada, and later, for